More About Summit Perennials

 It was initially set up for on-site sales, but being a bit off the beaten path and in bug territory, and given that our rural roads'o'potholes are such a joy to drive on, mail-order has become a logical extension by evolution, not by initial design.

 I believe in providing information with my plants, none of that buyer beware stuff.
 So I've researched them to the extent possible in my books (not exactly a huge library, though), and on the Internet where the books came up short.
 I then added my own observations.
 I present a fair bit of the result here on this site and also did so in my printed catalogue (since discontinued).
-A more detailed printout of everything in my database is provided to customers, about their plant purchases, although the database is sometimes out of date and nothing useful comes out (kind of like a Google search, in that way).
+A more detailed printout of everything in my database used to be provided to customers, about their plant purchases, although the database was sometimes out of date and nothing useful came out (kind of like a Google search, in that way).
+Then, I was Microsofted and my database couldn't migrate to the newer computer due to software incompatabilites between Microsoft and Microsoft: planned obsolescence and all that greed.
+Because I had had the gall not to buy new bell and whistle updates every year or few when the thing was quite adequate for my needs thanks very much.

 For newcomers, the nursery is situated in about a 1 acre partially-cleared corner of my almost 4 acres of wilderness, with one small neighboring property and surrounded on this side of the highway by about 1000 acres of woodlot (60% clear-cut in ‘94/95, more in progress from time to time but they say they're switching to selective logging), while across Highway 1 is the undeveloped end of the 2 square miles of the Uniacke Estate Museum property.
 So you will understand that there is lots of wildlife of all sorts, from plants to insects to frogs to deer.
 (Also many “wildflowers” trying to get their seeds into the nursery beds and pots, where they become weeds or bonuses, depending on your point of view.)